-(ii) If a variable quantity block, which may be offered by a Generation Resource or a Load Resource, the single price (in $/MW) and single “up to” quantity (in MW) contingent on the purchase of all hours offered in that block. ; and
+(ii) If a variable quantity block, which may be offered by a Generation Resource or a Load Resource, the single price (in $/MW) and single “up to” quantity (in MW) contingent on the purchase of all hours offered in that block.
+This variable quantity block indicator will only be considered in the DAM and will be ignored for awarding of Ancillary Services in the RTM; and

 (h) The expiration time and date of the offer.

-(2) A valid Ancillary Service Offer in the DAM must be received before 1000 for the effective DAM.
-A valid Ancillary Service Offer in an SASM must be received before the applicable deadline for that SASM.
+(2) A valid Resource-Specific Ancillary Service Offer in the DAM must be received before 1000 for the effective DAM.

-(3) No Ancillary Service Offer price may exceed the System-Wide Offer Cap (SWCAP) (in $/MW).
+(3) No Resource-Specific Ancillary Service Offer received before 1000 in the Day-Ahead may contain a price exceeding the Day-Ahead System-Wide Offer Cap (DASWCAP) (in $/MW).
+No Resource-Specific Ancillary Service Offer received after 1430 in the Day-Ahead may contain a price exceeding the Real-Time System-Wide Offer Cap (RTSWCAP) (in $/MW).
 No Ancillary Service Offer price may be less than $0 per MW.

 (4) The minimum amount per Resource for each Ancillary Service product that may be offered is one-tenth (0.1) MW.